nyanpasu64/exotracker-cpp/src/DESIGN.md

         - The ABA problem cannot occur if the original read has matching `was_playing` and `has_time`, since the GUI thread always writes mismatched atomics.
     - Read flag (not time).

+TODO: If `(Stopped, time)`, interpret remaining bits as a i16/i16 beat fraction, rather than audio timestamp.
+MuseScore can do that, why can't we?

 States:

 - `(Stopped, None)`